 Deadline

-- Undergraduate program (applicants from foreign secondary schools): February 22, 2023.
+• Undergraduate program (applicants from foreign secondary schools): To be confirmed.

-- Undergraduate program (applicants from French secondary schools): April 10, 2023.
+• Undergraduate program (applicants from French secondary schools): To be confirmed.

-The furthest deadline is .
+The application deadline for Master programs is .
 To know more about the Emile-Boutmy Scholarship at Sciences Po, please visit the official page.
 To be the first to see latest opportunities, please follow us on Facebook, Twitter, Pinterest and Instagram.